 The bad news is, the faster the virus replicates, the likelier it is people will start getting ill again.
 In fact, early studies suggest immunity -both from the vaccine and from actual infection- might be short-lived.
 As of now, researchers still don’t know how long immunity lasts but recovering patients should be safe for at least several weeks.
 Beyond that, there is no official timeframe.

-After a year of dealing with the pandemic, many things are still very uncertain.
+After almost 2 years of dealing with the pandemic, many things are still very uncertain.
 We’ve made great strides towards normalcy, but the road ahead looks difficult.
 For the time being, the least we can do is fight misinformation.
 Hopefully you have a better idea now that we’ve debunked these COVID myths!